 Maischön is an award-winning hairdressing and beauty salon with four locations in rural Austria, employing 54 people, including 13 apprentices.
-For their work-based learning, they built their own Apprenticeship Academy.
-They have room capacity and a good setting to educate learners in a variety of educational programmes to complement the daily running of a business.
-For the foreseeable future, they aim to hold larger learning sessions at the academy, teaching in block sessions instead of asking the learners to come to the academy once or twice a week.
+For their work-based learning, they built up an own Apprenticeship Academy recently to have room capacities and a good setting to educate learners properly besides daily business.
+For the next few years, they aim to hold larger learning sessions at the academy in blocks instead of training learners there once or twice a week.